ImAgustinF/ImAgustinF/README.md

 - 👀  I’m interested in Finance & Tech.
 - 🌱  I’m currently learning Python and Google Apps Script.
 - 💞️  I’m looking to collaborate on projects related to crypto and automation tools.
-- 📫  How to reach me: Twitter @ImAgustinF
+- 📫  How to reach me: iamagustin@pm.me

 <!---
 ImAgustinF/ImAgustinF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.